intltechventures/Lab.Architecture/Integration/EDI/README.md

 ### Payment & Remittance

-- **X12 835 Remittance Advice**:
-  + The payer sends the Electronic Remittance Advice (ERA) to the provider, detailing which services were paid, adjustments, and denials.

 - **X12 820 Electronic Funds Transfer (EFT)**:
   + The payment is transferred directly into the provider's bank account.

+- **X12 835 Health Care Claim Payment/Advice**:
+  + The payer sends the Electronic Remittance Advice (ERA) to the provider, detailing which services were paid, adjustments, and denials.